 - Geoff Castle

 Mr. Castle is the Portfolio Manager of the Pender Corporate Bond Fund.
-He is an experienced investor with over 14 years of fund management experience in both public mutual funds and proprietary investment fund management for ultra-high net worth individuals.
+He began his investing career in 2000 and has experience in both public mutual funds and proprietary investment fund management for ultra-high net worth individuals.
 In addition, Mr. Castle’s background includes more than five years of industry experience in trade credit and general corporate management.

 As a fixed income manager, his focus has been on seeking enhanced yield opportunities in situations where substantial margins of safety exist.
-In particular he has earned strong fixed income returns for clients in the recent low interest rate environment by focussing on “non-conforming” situations where yield opportunities existed despite otherwise attractive credit fundamentals.
+In particular he has earned strong fixed income returns for clients in the recent low interest rate environment by focussing on “non-conforming” situations where yield or capital appreciation opportunities existed despite strong collateral coverage and otherwise attractive credit fundamentals.

-Upon returning to Vancouver, Mr. Castle worked at McElvaine Investment Management and was subsequently recruited to Powerex Corp., where he focused on evaluating the creditworthiness of counterparties in the North American energy industry and was active in reviewing credit provisions of high value, long-term custom energy trading contracts.
-Recently, Mr. Castle spent four years at the family office of a Vancouver-based high net worth individual where he managed fixed income investments and other asset classes.
+On his return to Vancouver, Mr. Castle worked at Powerex Corp., where he focused on evaluating the creditworthiness of counterparties in the North American energy industry and was active in reviewing credit provisions of high value, long-term custom energy trading contracts.
+Subsequently, he spent four years at the family office of a Vancouver-based high net worth individual where he managed fixed income and equity investments.